 The Ram 1500 provides something for everyone with the choice of three cab styles (regular, Quad and Crew cabs), three wheelbases, and 4x2 or 4x4 drive types.
 Engine options include a 3.6-liter V6, 5.7-liter HEMI V8 or 3.0-liter V6 turbo diesel engines.

 A multi-link coil spring rear suspension (in place of a traditional leaf spring suspension) improves ride and handling characteristics without sacrificing payload and towing capability.

 1. Ford F-Series

 The latest Ford F-150 represents a revolutionary step forward in the full-size pickup truck market.
 The F-150 has set itself apart from the competition by rethinking the entire segment and offering an all-aluminum body on all of its models to reduce the curb weight while maintaining both the payload and the towing values.
-The all-aluminum body and pickup box shaves up to 700 lb. from the curb weight and the availability of four efficient gasoline engines paired to a 6-speed automatic transmission provides remarkable fuel economy.
+The all-aluminum body and pickup box shaves up to 700 pounds from the curb weight, and the availability of four efficient gasoline engines paired to a six-speed automatic transmission provides remarkable fuel economy.

 The F-150 is available with three cab styles (regular, super and crew) with either a 4x2 or 4x4 drivetrain and three pickup box lengths.
 Five distinct trims include the XL, XLT, Lariat, King Ranch and Platinum.
 Four engine choices are available: an all-new 3.3-liter V6, a 325-hp 2.7-liter EcoBoost V6, a 3.5-liter EcoBoost V6 with 375 horsepower and 470 pound-feet of torque, and a 395-hp 5.0-liter flex-fuel V8.